Stacey-bee/alx-system_engineering-devops/0x00-shell_basics/README.md

-file includes script that moves file Betty from one directory to another file includes script that deletes Betty file includes script that deletes holberton directory
+file includes script that moves file Betty from one directory to another file includes script that deletes Betty file includes script that deletes holberton directory file includes script for changing directory to previous one